Rollins Pass: Middle Park and South Boulder Wagon Road Company

-The pass was used heavily in the latter half of the 19th century by settlers and at one time as many as 12,000 cattle at a time were driven over the pass.
+The pass was used heavily in the latter half of the 19th century by settlers, and at one time as many as 12,000 cattle at a time were driven over the pass.
 The wagon road had one tollgate and the following rate structure: "For each vehicle drawn by two animals, two dollars and fifty cents; for each additional two animals, twenty-five cents; each vehicle drawn by one animal, one dollar and fifty cents; horse and rider and pack animals, twenty-five cents; loose stock, five cents per head ... horse with rider, or pack animal with pack, ten cents."
 The cost for nonpayment of a toll was the same as causing intentional damage to the road: $25.

 According to the manuscript of Martin Parsons, "Twistin Dogies Tails Over Rollins Pass", each summer, Mr. Rollins would "build a cribbing of logs ... and would fill the center with rocks and earth, which helped reduce the grade between the hills."
 The original log cribbing can be seen today on the narrow ridge of Guinn Mountain, north of Yankee Doodle Lake.
 Rollins also built The Junction House, "a large, two-story hewd-log structure" as a hotel, "at the point of intersection of the Berthoud and Rollins roads."

-The road began to fall out of use and into disrepair in 1880, approximately one year before early railroading attempts over the pass begun.
+The road began to fall out of use and into disrepair in 1880, approximately one year before early railroading attempts over the pass began.

 Mining efforts on Guinn Mountain at Yankee Doodle Lake

 Guinn Mountain, encircling Yankee Doodle Lake, was used for mining from the early 1870s through the establishment of the railroad in 1904.

-This area held at least "four silver lodes" or "five patented lode claims, one patented placer claim, several prospect pits and the dump of one caved adit."
+This area held at least "four silver lodes" or "five patented lode claims, one patented placer claim, several prospect pits, and the dump of one caved adit."
 This caved adit, once 365 ft, then lengthened to 850 feet, is still shown as a mine on United States Geological Survey topographic maps as the Blue Stones Mine.
 This tunnel exposed a "five-foot vein of ore varying in values from $16 to $25 per ton."

-It was concluded that the "Guinn Mountain area has little or no economic potential," despite listings of important mineral strikes in period newspapers.
+It was concluded that the "Guinn Mountain area has little or no economic potential", despite listings of important mineral strikes in period newspapers.
 Further, "ten samples collected in the area contained only negligible amounts of any metal.
 Samples from the Avalon placer claim, located on the South Fork [of] Middle Boulder Creek north of Guinn Mountain, and from the creek bottom were collected and panned; no gold was found."
 Despite this record, gold claims were nevertheless worked nearby with no published record of success.

-Rollins Pass as an historic railroad route
+Rollins Pass as a historic railroad route

 "Snow cuts on Rollin's[sic] Pass, Moffat Road, Colo."
 This is a colorized sketch of McClure photograph 257-8067, the description stating, "Snow scene, summit Rollin's Pass: elevation, 11,660 feet; on Moffat Line R. R., three hours' ride from Denver.
 Photograph taken in May, 1906.
 The region of perpetual snow.
 Photograph by L.C.
 McClure, Denver."